 Monday, December 29, 2025

-December 28, 2025: First Sunday of Christmas: Why Many of Us Are Called to Worship Weekly
+December 28, 2025: First Sunday of Christmas: Why Many Feel Steadfastly Called to Gather & Worship Each Week

-The number of people who attended the service today was not typical of attendance on the Sunday after Christmas.
+The number of people who attended the service today was not typical of attendance on the First Sunday after Christmas.
 Often, people have other priorities around the holidays.
 Travel, family, and holiday entertainment.
-Today, people beyond the Creator choir were there to worship, and I reflected on why.
+Today, many people, including many from the Creator choir, were there to worship, and I reflected on why.

 Worship centers us weekly in grace.
 In a culture that measures worth by productivity, performance, or purity, we return to hear, again and again, that we are justified by grace alone.
 This rhythm shapes us into people who live from gratitude rather than fear.

 The assembly itself matters.
 Lutheran theology insists that faith is not a private possession but a communal reality.
 We need one another’s voices to sing when we cannot, one another’s prayers when words fail, and one another’s presence to remind us that Christ shows up in bodies gathered together.
-Today's reading describing John the Baptist suggests being faithful is about being voices calling in the wilderness about who we proclaim is our Messiah.
+Today's reading describing John the Baptist suggests being faithful is about being voices calling in the wilderness proclaiming who we believe our Messiah is today.

 At the table, we receive Christ beyond idea, but as nourishment.
 Holy Communion anchors justice-seeking lives in humility and mercy by reminding us that the work of reconciliation begins not with our action, but with God’s self-giving love.